natig4/WeatherDiv/README.md

 ## Get an API key:

-Sign up for a free account at WeatherAPI - https://www.weatherapi.com/signup.aspx Once logged in, you can find your API key in the dashboard
+Sign up for a free account at WeatherAPI - https://www.weatherapi.com/signup.aspx Once logged in, you can find your API key in the dashboard.

 ## Features